sybrew/the-seo-framework/readme.txt

 		* When the Home Page Settings metabox is closed on load, the dynamic placeholder is now no longer stacked when opened.
 		* When the Inpost SEO Settings metabox is closed on load, the dynamic placeholder is now no longer stacked when opened.
 		* When moving your mouse up fast over The SEO Bar, some tooltips could've possibly hung.
-		* TODO When on mobile, when you tap on a second or later SEO Bar, the arrow could've been moved off-screen when the first entry was closed.
+		* When on mobile, when you tap on a second or later SEO Bar while the first bar was hidden from visibility, the arrow could've been moved off-tap when the first entry was closed.
 		* RTL: When Title additions have been set to "Right", the indentation of the title no longer shifts all the way to the left.
 		* RTL: The Dynamic Title for the home page was reversed.
 		* bbPress topic tags now (mostly) output the correct data.